 In 2010 Ariana completed a tour of New Zealand to rave reviews with singer-songwriter Hannah Howes for the “Wahine Toa” tour.
 That year she performed her Ohaki (multi-media) show, featuring Richard Nunns, to standing ovations in Christchurch and Nelson.

-Last year Ariana combined her talents with three of New Zealand’s top taonga puoro performers to perform a moving rendition of Alien Weaponry’s Maioha award winning song ‘Raupatu’ at the Apra Silver Scrolls Award ceremony in Dunedin.
+In 2017 Ariana combined her talents with three of New Zealand’s top taonga puoro performers to perform a moving rendition of Alien Weaponry’s Maioha award winning song ‘Raupatu’ at the Apra Silver Scrolls Award ceremony in Dunedin.

 Since beginning her music career in Christchurch with folk duo Pounamu in 1993, to launching her solo career and releasing her debut solo album Whaea in 2002, Ariana has consistently produced beautiful and moving music that contributes to the growing corpus of contemporary Māori music.